sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_1.rst

    their age.

 -  You could ask an authority (e.g., a parent) “how old is your child?”
-   This method is fast, and when dealing with kids it’s not all that hard since the parent is almost always around.
-It doesn’t work as well if you want to know “age since conception”, since a lot of parents can’t say for sure when conception took place.
+   This method is fast, and when dealing with kids it is not all that hard since the parent is almost always around.
+It does not work as well if you want to know “age since conception”, since a lot of parents can not say for sure when conception took place.
 For that, you might need a different authority (e.g., an obstetrician).

 -  You could look up official records, for example birth or death certificates.
-This is a time consuming and frustrating endeavour, but it has its uses (e.g., if the person is now dead).
+Thit is a time consuming and frustrating endeavour, but it has its uses (e.g., if the person is now dead).

 Operationalisation: defining your measurement